kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

       my_namespace = 'mnist'
    ```

-2. Current MNIST on-prem notebook assume a NFS server is available or an existing persistent volume(PV) and persistent volume claim(PVC) is created.
-NFS server is not installed with Minikube.
-If you don't have a NFS server and don't have any existing PV and PVC, you can still let the notebook to create a PV and PVC by making the following change.
+2. The MNIST on-prem notebook assumes that an NFS server is available or an existing persistent volume (PV) and persistent volume claim (PVC) is created.
+The NFS server is not installed with Minikube.
+If you don't have an NFS server and don't have any existing PV and PVC, you can instruct the notebook to create a PV and PVC by making the following change:

-    Under `Create PV/PVC to Store The Exported Model`
+    Under `Create PV/PVC to Store The Exported Model`:

-    1. In the first cell, comment out `nfs_server` and `nfs_path`
+    1. In the first cell, comment out `nfs_server` and `nfs_path`:
     ```
     # nfs_server = '172.16.189.69'
     # nfs_path = '/opt/kubeflow/data/mnist'
     pv_name = 'mnist-e2e-pv'
     pvc_name = 'mnist-e2e-pvc'
     ```
-    2. In the second cell, change the `nfs` section to `hostPath`
+    2. In the second cell, change the `nfs` section to `hostPath`:

         ```
         nfs: